In practice: product page, catalogue and components

 - purpose (one sentence that makes it understandable)

-- lineage/dependencies (rough is often enough)
+- lineage/dependencies (rough is enough)

 - classification for sensitivity/PII